April 8, 2026·Green Fee Tracker Research

 Comparing Fort Lauderdale to Other Florida Markets

-Fort Lauderdale's average weekday rate of approximately $75 puts it above Orlando ($45 average) and Tampa, but in line with Miami.
+Fort Lauderdale sits at the higher end of Florida's public golf market — above Orlando and Tampa, in line with Miami.
 The premium reflects South Florida's higher cost base and the concentration of semi-private and resort-adjacent courses in the area.
 Budget-conscious golfers from the area often make the drive to Orlando or the Treasure Coast for more affordable rounds.

 Frequently Asked Questions